Qiaoqiao23333/tower_crane/crane_master/README.md

-# eRob Master - CANopen ROS 2 Controller
+# crane Master - CANopen ROS 2 Controller

-eRob Master is a ROS 2-based CANopen motor controller used to control motors that support the CANopen protocol via CAN bus.
+crane Master is a ROS 2-based CANopen motor controller used to control motors that support the CANopen protocol via CAN bus.
 This controller supports position and velocity control, and provides a series of ROS 2 interfaces for motor monitoring and control.

 ## Features